tls-attacker/TLS-Attacker-Description/README.md

 # Deploying to Nexus And Maven Central

-For most sub-projects, the latest development version is uploaded to the Nexus Snapshot Repository as a SNAPSHOT automatically.
-To this end, the Jenkins build pipeline compiles all commits to the master branches of the "development" repositories and uploads them as SNAPSHOTS to the Nexus Snapshot Repository.
+For most projects, the latest development version is build by Jenkins and uploaded to the Nexus Repository automatically.
+To this end, the Jenkins build pipeline compiles all commits to the master / main branches of the "development" repositories and uploads them as snapshots to the Nexus Repository.

-To upload a sub-project to the Maven Central repository, the version number of said sub-project <b>must not</b> include "SNAPSHOT" and be a clean version number (e.g. 3.6.0).
+To release a stable version (i. e. without the -SNAPSHOT modifier) to Nexus and / or Maven Central one can use the Maven Release Plugin.
+The plugin is included as part of the Bill of Materials (BOM) and can therefore be used by any project importing or extending upon the BOM.
+The release consists out of two steps:

+1. Prepare the release by creating the required commits, tagging the release commit with the version number and pushing the changes to GitHub.
+2. Release the tagged release created before to Nexus / Maven Central.

-Your `settings.xml` (see [Setting up the Nexus connection](#Setup)) has to contain the following information.
+Both, releasing to Nexus and Maven Central, requires credentials and (in case of Maven Central) a PGP key (signing will be enabled automatically by the maven-central profile).
+Your `settings.xml` (see [Setting up the Nexus connection](#Setup)) has to contain the following information:

 ```xml
 <server>